derickschaefer/stcw-coverage-assistant/CLI.md

-# WP-CLI Commands for Coverage Analytics
+# WP-CLI Commands for Coverage Assistant

 This plugin extends the `wp scw` namespace with coverage-related commands.